servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 These are the hallmarks of Edom, and they appear inside Pergamos.
 Where Smyrna was purified, Pergamos is alloyed.

 IX.
-HIDDEN MANNA — GOD’S RESPONSE TO EDOMITE APPETITE AND MIXTURE (Corrected Version) To the overcomer Christ promises three things:
+HIDDEN MANNA — GOD’S RESPONSE TO EDOMITE APPETITE AND MIXTURE To the overcomer Christ promises three things:
 	•	hidden manna,
 	•	a white stone,
 	•	a new name.
 Each directly confronts the Edomite pattern of appetite, mixture, and lost identity.

 1. Hidden Manna — The Reversal of Balaam’s Table
 Psalm 78:24 “And had rained down manna upon them to eat…”.
 This is not a random symbol.